Paradise Valley, Arizona

 The founder and president of CableAmerica, Bill has a long-standing affinity with Michigan Tech, which is evident in the guidance, resources, and support he has extended to the University over the years.
 He and his late wife, Gloria, established the William and Gloria Jackson Endowed Professorship in 2007, as well as an endowed scholarship in 1999.

 A native of Laurium, Michigan, Bill graduated from Michigan Tech in 1958 with a bachelor's degree in electrical engineering.
-He is a member of the Department of Electrical and Computer Engineering's Academy and has received the Board of Control Silver Medal and Michigan Tech's Distinguished Alumni Award.
+He is a member of the Department of Electrical and Computer Engineering's Academy and has received the Board of Trustees Silver Medal and Michigan Tech's Distinguished Alumni Award.

 For more information on the wide range of options to support Michigan Tech, contact the Office of Gift Planning.